Running the Pipeline¶

 - The

-generated using Kustomize.
-These resources will be subsequently used by ArgoCD to deployQM1
+GitOps apps repositorythat stores the latest good build and test ofQM1generated using Kustomize.
+These resources will be subsequently used by ArgoCD to deployQM1to the cluster.

 In this topic, we're going to: